mkhelif/mkhelif.github.io/_includes/_neotys.md

 * ##### Adobe RTMP (Real Time Messaging Protocol) Protocol developped by Adobe to communicate between a media server and a client (mostly Flash player).
   Detect and record RTMP traffic at TCP level (using _tcpdump_/_jNetPcap_).
-  This required not only to reverse-engineer the protocol but also to adapt the module to work with variety of media server (using their own retro-engineered protocol).
+  This required not only to reverse-engineer the protocol but also to adapt the module to work with a variety of media server (using their own retro-engineered protocol).

 * ##### Google Web Toolkit RPC
   Protocol developped by Google to ease communication between a _GWT_ client and the server.
 Text based protocol, it is used to serialize Java objects between client and server.